Autumn-of-Code-Ashoka/roommate_matching/README.md

 ## Matching Algorithm

-To get started on the matching algorithm,
+To build on the matching algorithm,

 First, change directory to matching_algorithm: